Sunday, December 08, 2024

 The platform/app could have rolling headlines searchable by story tags, by title or by keywords.
 Email alerts would keep people aware.
 Alerts could be customised by interest area, so people with no interest in sport, for instance, could reduce the spam effect by specifying only news and comment.
 Or vice versa.
 All this is basic tech already available on most platforms.

 It would be advertising-free, so there would be little need for Ozmedia to collect user data beyond subscription information – promising to not do so would make it more attractive than the data-hungry Facebook and Google.
-Links to news from those platforms might arrive at the Ozmedia paywall, or limited access offers promoting subscription.
+Links to news from those platforms might arrive at the Ozmedia paywall, which would admit subscribers.

 Yes it would be a complex negotiation among the media players, and would need to be slick and well designed, but those players have the necessary resources and skill base.